Pfizer/BioNTech Covid Vaccine – Questions and Answers

 - dust or pollen

-In Gibraltar we will have a pre-screening survey for everyone before COVID-19 vaccination.
-This will determine suitability for the COVID-19 vaccine.
+In Gibraltar we have a pre-screening survey for everyone before COVID-19 vaccination.
+This helps determine suitability for the COVID-19 vaccine.

 Anyone who has an active COVID-19 infection can transmit it.
-It is currently unknown whether those who have been vaccinated, whilst protected themselves, are still able to transmit the infection to others should they contract COVID-19 naturally/in the community.
 Preliminary studies of those who have been vaccinated show reduced rates of asymptomatic infection and low viral loads in the nose after swabbing.
 Unfortunately, this does not mean the risk has been removed entirely.
-Following public health advice about COVID-19 best measures remains important (washing hands, maintaining mask use and physical distancing etc.).
+Following public health advice about COVID-19 best measures remains important (washing hands, maintaining mask use, ventilating indoor spaces and physical distancing etc.).

 The vaccination program will progress in stages, beginning with the most vulnerable: